-- About 2′ Pine Cove Moulding
+- About 2′ Pine Cove Molding

-- About 2′ – 1/2″ x 3/4″ Pine Moulding
+- About 2′ – 1/2″ x 3/4″ Pine Molding

 - About 2 1/2′ of 2×2 Select Pine (or similar)

-Round Top DIY Pedestal Accent Table Plans – Build Steps
+DIY Pedestal Side Table – Build Steps

 We’ll start with the cross pieces for the base and table top.
-Cut 4 – 16 1/2″ long 1×3’s.
+Cut the long 1×3’s.
 Glue and Nail 2 sets of 2 of them together.
 Make sure to line them up as perfectly as possible.
 It’ll be less sanding for you later.
-2 or 3 nails along the top should be enough to hold the pieces tightly together while the glue dries.
-BUT, keep the nails 2″ away from each end so that they are kept away from the angle we’ll cut next.

 Turn the 2 new pieces on their side to make 45-degree Miter cuts on each end.
 When you make your cuts, face the nail holes towards you.

 2 nails along the top should be enough to hold the pieces tightly together while the glue dries.
 BUT, keep the nails 2″ away from one end so that they are kept away from the angle we’ll cut next.

 Shave a 90-degree cut off one end of each of the 4 blocks, to make sure it is a perfectly flush end.
 Then, turn it on it’s side, and cut a 45-degree angle on the other end of each block.